-- Government and Government related investors such as central banks, sovereign wealth funds, international or multilateral organizations or agencies including entities controlled or at least 75% directly or indirectly owned by such Government and Government related investor(s); - (ii) Pension funds and university funds; - (iii) Appropriately regulated entities such as insurance or reinsurance entities, banks, asset management companies, investment managers, investment advisors, portfolio managers, broker dealers and swap dealers;
+- Government and Government related investors such as central banks, sovereign wealth funds, international or multilateral organizations or agencies including entities controlled or at least 75% directly or indirectly owned by such Government and Government related investor(s); - (ii) Pension funds and university funds; - (iii) Appropriately regulated entities such as insurance or reinsurance entities, banks, asset management companies, investment managers, investment advisors, portfolio managers, broker dealers and swap dealers; - (iv) Entities from the Financial Action Task Force member countries, or from any country specified by the Central Government by an order or by way of an agreement or treaty with other sovereign Governments, which are - - I. appropriately regulated funds;

-- (iv) Entities from the Financial Action Task Force member countries which are - - I. appropriately regulated funds; - II. unregulated funds whose investment manager is appropriately regulated and registered as a Category I foreign portfolio investor.
+- II. unregulated funds whose investment manager is appropriately regulated and registered as a Category I foreign portfolio investor.
 However the investment manager undertakes the responsibility of all the acts of commission or omission of such unregulated fund; - III. university related endowments of such universities that have been in existence for more than five years; - (v) An entity (A) whose investment manager is from the Financial Action Task Force member country and such an investment manager is registered as a Category I foreign portfolio investor; or (B) which is at least seventy-five per cent owned, directly or indirectly by another entity, eligible under sub-clause (ii), (iii) and (iv) of clause (a) of this regulation and such an eligible entity is from a Financial Action Task Force member country.
 However such an investment manager or eligible entity undertakes the responsibility of all the acts of commission or omission of the applicants seeking registration under this sub-clause.